-Prime Day and Black Friday are only placed a month apart from each other this year.
+Prime Day and Black Friday projector deals are only placed a month apart from each other this year with countless Amazon deals for all of us.
 Though this makes it seem like fall is going to be jam-packed with sales there’s a few things to keep in mind.
 There’s always a possibility that if the projector you want runs out of stock during Prime Day, there won’t be a sufficient restock in time for Black Friday — and by extension Cyber Monday.
-Demand is also higher during Black Friday season so big retail giants like Amazon might see significant delays on all their orders and you might not get your products by Christmas.
+Demand is also higher during the Black Friday season so big retail giants like Amazon might see significant delays on all their orders and you might not get your products by Christmas.
 We also don’t expect discounts to vary much between these two events so don’t let that hold you back from shopping these Prime Day projector deals in advance.

 Are any Prime Day projector deals too good to be true?

 There are going to be a lot of sales during Prime Day on big brands, and even on brands that offer low-quality products.
 When buying a new projector, always be sure to do your research in advance and do a thorough check of the ratings and reviews of your chosen product on Amazon.
 You might be tempted to purchase a heavily discounted projector from a brand you’ve never heard of, but we’re here to tell you that’s a bad idea.
 Always stick to well-known brands and know what you’re looking for before you add an item to your cart come Prime Day.
 Trust us, it will save you a lot of disappointment.

 These devices run the gamut from portable projectors (even ones that can fit in your pocket) to full-featured home theater projectors that are capable of delivering a truly cinematic 4K HDR home theater experience.
 As a result, it’s no surprise that projectors span a huge range of features and prices, from cheap sub-$100 models to professional-grade ones that will set you back thousands of dollars.